Abdelaziz-Elshrkawy/Imag-Processing-API/readme.md

         ==> localhost:2022/image?filename=santamonica&width=1920&height=1080

-hey there thank you for your patience about express req, res types i google it and i found this page it was so usefull to me i wish that i did it right as it required to pass the project
+about express req, res types i google it and i found this page it was so usefull to me

 link ==> https://typescript.tv/hands-on/how-to-type-express-js-middleware/